stonecharioteer/blog/_posts/2017-03-22-debroy-letter.md

 Why did Dharmaraja have to ask such a young boy to break in?

 > Dharma.
 All of the Mahabharata is about Dharma, or one's interpretation of it.
 Was Abhimanyu wronged?
 Or was Arjuna committing sin as he shot Bhurishrava in the arm to save Yuyudhana?
-As Jayadratha falls, Karna vows to use the Pashupati against Arjuna and Drona stuggles to prove his worth.
+As Jayadratha falls, Karna vows to use the Pashupati against Arjuna and Drona struggles to prove his worth.
 Dharma!

 Again, where is Dharma in the killing of Drona by tricking him into believing his son has fallen?

 Is Ashwattama's anger not justified?

 As I read of Karna's death, the sun was setting.
-The orange star was just behidn the main *gopuram* of the Virupaksha temple.
+The orange star was just behind the main *gopuram* of the Virupaksha temple.
 I looked at it from three kilometres away, by an abandoned temple to Narasimha.

 Karna.
 Oh, Vaikartana! how can anyone not cheer for your?
 When faced with the task of killing Ghatotkacha, you used the very weapon you'd sabed to use on your nemesis Partha.
 Who could be *more* deserving of cheer?